MrRobot458/Spring2025_CSC350H_ElevensProject/README.md

    The game ends when there are no more valid combinations available, and the deck is empty.
 The player wins by clearing all cards from both the board and the deck.

-## ✅ What is included in this complete implementation?
+## ✅ What is include in this implementation?
    Full class design for: Suit, Rank, Card, Deck, and ElevensGame.

 ### Core gameplay logic: